 - Provide your kids with lots of quality books to read (you can see a variety of lists I recommend over in my Amazon storefront)

-- Encourage your children to read on their own and practice writing
+- Encourage your children to read on their own (or look at books) and practice writing

 - Watch The Letter Factory or The Talking Words Factory from Leap Frog (these movies are personal faves here – I’m not ashamed to say that my oldest learned his letter sounds from The Letter Factory!)